 Sum Types

 We can reduce the number of cases our code needs to handle by using a (admittedly fake Pythonic) sum type with only 3 possible types:

-Then we can use the isinstance built-in function to check if a Person is an instance of one of the subclasses.
+Then we can use the isinstancearrow-up-right built-in function to check if a Person is an instance of one of the subclasses.
 It's a clunky way to represent sum types, but hey, it's Python.

+Sum Types